department-of-veterans-affairs/vagov-content/pages/family-member-benefits.md

           <li>If you have hearing loss, call TTY: 1-800-799-4889.</li>
         </ul>
         <p><strong>If you're concerned about a Veteran who's homeless or at risk of becoming homeless</strong></p>
-	      <p>We offer many programs and services that may help—including free health care and, in some cases, free limited dental care.
-We can also help you connect with resources in your community, like homeless shelters or faith-based organizations.
-Call the National Call Center for Homeless Veterans at 1-877-4AID-VET (<a href="tel:+18774243838">1-877-424-3838</a>) for help 24 hours a day, 7 days a week.
-You’ll talk privately with a trained VA counselor for free.</p>
+	      <p>Call the National Call Center for Homeless Veterans at 1-877-4AID-VET (<a href="tel:+18774243838">1-877-424-3838</a>) for help 24 hours a day, 7 days a week.
+You or the Veteran can talk privately with a trained VA counselor for free.</p>
 	  </div>
   	</div>
   </div>